 8. Attract the Right Employees and Build a Positive Workplace Culture

-Perform an analysis of your current team and take note of any gaps in skill, trainability, or availability.
+When you are working on growing your small business, perform an analysis of your current team and take note of any gaps in skill, trainability, or availability.
 Then, hire the team you’ll need for the stage of growth you want to achieve and train them, so they’re ready to handle the influx of new business when it comes.

 Make sure everyone has the resources and environment necessary to succeed in their role.
 Consider areas like performance incentives, mentorship, and ongoing professional development.